-Believe the Hype: Propaganda, The Internet and New Activisms was an art exhibition and program series that I curated at B4BEL4B Gallery in 2017.
-Inspired by the media crisis that precipitated and attends Trump's presidency, Believe the Hype featured artworks in a range of media that confronted the fractured cyberscape of truth-telling in the contemporary political climate.
-The art exhibition was paralleled by an expansive program series.
-That event series included: a journalist panel featuring Susie Cagle, Joe Viex and Kashmir Hill; film screenings; a panel discussion by Tech Against Trump activists and Logic Magazine; a dance performance by Sin Adjetivo; a critical data mining workshop; and a Poetics of Propaganda event hosted by Poets Reading the News.
-The exhibition was widely attended and lauded as one of the most iconic exhibitions in recent Bay Area history.
+Believe the Hype: Propaganda, The Internet and New Activisms is a group art exhibition and program series curated at B4BEL4B Gallery.
+Inspired by the media crisis that precipitated and attends Trump's presidency, Believe the Hype features artworks in a range of media that confronts the fractured cyberscape of truth-telling in the contemporary political climate.
+The art exhibition is paralleled by an expansive program series, including: a journalist panel featuring Susie Cagle, Joe Viex and Kashmir Hill of the New York Times, New Yorker, and Gizmodo, respectively; film screenings; a panel discussion by Tech Against Trump activists with Logic Magazine; a dance performance by Sin Adjetivo; a critical data mining community workshop; and a Poetics of Propaganda event hosted by Poets Reading the News.

 See the curatorial guide here (PDF).

 What is the essence of propaganda in the internet age?
 How do we discern truth from untruth or real news from fake news?
 How do we cross the echo chambers of our social media streams to make independent discoveries?
 Have we somehow abandoned cross-cultural dialogue - and if so to what end?

 We are in the midst of a global misinformation crisis.
 The US president—whose very electoral victory confounds millions— decries “fake news” while rejecting recorded and documented events with his idealized version of them.
 The paradigm of objective journalism that might correct such assertions is rapidly dissolving into a fractured cybersphere.
 Post-truth is a concept that has gained traction in describing how every event produces multiple narratives that encase starkly oppositional value systems and future visions.
 In this acidified sea of data, something so pure and fabled as truth retreats into the depths.